 Welcome to the Splunk for Security Investigation Experience.
-In this fourth video, learn how you can harness the power of analytics to easily detect hidden anomalies in the endpoint, so that you can prevent and mitigate advanced malware such as ransomware.
+In this fourth video, learn to harness analytics to easily detect hidden anomalies in the endpoint.

 Ransomware is an advanced form of malware that is difficult to detect.
 The damage of ransomware can quickly move beyond just ransom to the threat of system lockdowns that can impact customer experience, compromise customer or employee account information, or bring down critical services.
 However, by analyzing endpoint data, it is possible to find infections before they cause damage or impact business operations.
 As an attack unfolds, infections can create a complex chain of activities, making it difficult to fully scope the potential impact.